Experience Horse Country Up-Close & Hands-On

-Want to get behind the fences in the Horse Capital of the World™?
-While Ocala/Marion County is widely hailed as an international hub for breeding, nurturing and training equine champions — our area boasts six Kentucky Derby Winners and 20 Breeders’ Cup Champions — we also offer visitors the opportunity for more up-close experiences.
+Want to get behind the fences in the Horse Capital of the World®?
+Ocala/Marion County is widely hailed as an international hub for breeding, nurturing and training equine champions.
+Our area claims six Kentucky Derby Winners and 20 Breeders’ Cup Champions.
+We also offer visitors the opportunity for up-close experiences.
 Here’s a primer on how to spend a rewarding day, or days, in horse country.

 This one’s obvious, right?
 Ocala/Marion County has several operators that offer guided trail rides, allowing you to enjoy the fun and freedom of horseback riding while taking in the stunning natural beauty of the area.